Quantifying the overall effect of biotic interactions on species distributions along environmental gradients: Simulations with three different theoretical models

 \subsubsection{Results and discussion}

-We notice here that species richness in the negative interaction case is higher than in the facilitation case (Fig.~\ref{fig:simu_VC_richness}).
-This might seem counter intuitive, but comes from the constraint in VirtualCom of keeping fixed the number of individuals at each site (i.e. capacity $K$).
+We notice here that species richness is lower in the facilitation case than in the other cases.
+This might seem counter intuitive, but comes from the constraint of VirtualCom of keeping fixed the number of individual at each site.
 Therefore, positive interactions tend to produce communities with a lower number of species, since the few species that facilitate each other and that can survive at the given environmental conditions keep enhancing their probability of presence and cannot be replaced by other species.
-Instead, competition reduces the probability of competitive species, thus favoring all the other species to replace them, leading to an overall higher richness.
-We see that ELGRIN reasonably infers the niche parameters and association parameters ($\betap$ and $\betaa$, see Fig.~\ref{fig:simu_VC} in the main text) on this community data built from VirtualCom model (see the discussion in the main text for further insights).
+Instead, the cases with negative interactions, or without interactions, reduces the probability of competitive species, thus favoring all the other species to replace them, leading to an overall higher richness.
+We see that ELGRIN reasonably infers the niche parameters and association parameters ($\betap$ and $\betaa$, see Fig.4 in the main text) on this community data built from VirtualCom model (see the discussion in the main text for further insights).
 We however acknowledge a large variance on association parameters for the negative interactions model, which could be due to the fact that the VirtualCom model does not express as a ELGRIN one.
 In the no interactions scenario, we correctly infer that the association parameters under ELGRIN model are estimated around zero.